ModelEarth/data-pipeline/timelines/observable/README.md

 # Observable

-[Observable Framework](https://observablehq.com/framework/) - for static site generation Created by Mike Bostock, the New York Times data scientist who created D3.
+[Observable Framework](https://observablehq.com/framework/) - for static site generation Observable is by Mike Bostock, the New York Times data scientist who created D3.

 ## Notes on Initial Install